MariannaJan/continous_control_DDPG/README.md

 Make sure you have CUDA Drivers installed.

-Finally place the files from this repo into the p2_continuous-control folder of the deep-reinforcement-learning repository and run the Jupyter Notebook Navigation.ipynb.
+Finally place the files from this repo into the p2_continuous-control folder of the deep-reinforcement-learning repository and run the Jupyter Notebook Continuous_Control.ipynb.
 Make sure the name of the environment you downloaded matches the one specified in the code
 `env = UnityEnvironment(file_name='/data/Reacher_One_Linux_NoVis/Reacher_One_Linux_NoVis.x86_64')`

 ## Instructions